wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 # 🎯 Business Problem

-The Data Centre wants to understand **how efficiently and reliably is the data centers/assets operating, and which clients, assets, or conditions are driving high energy consumption, performance issues, or system alerts**
+The Data Centre wants to understand **how efficiently and reliably the data centers/assets are operating, and which clients, assets, or conditions are driving high energy consumption, performance issues, or system alerts**

 The analysis focuses on five key business areas.

 ### 1️⃣ Client Performance Analysis

-How is the business performing over time?
+How are the clients performing over time?

+* What percentage of our clients belong to the 'Enterprise' Company_Size?
 * Which industries (e.g., Fintech, Healthcare, Media) make up the largest share of our customer base?
 * What percentage of our total client base consists of Enterprise vs. Mid-Market vs. Startups?
-* What proportion of clients fall into Tier 1 (Premium) vs. Tier 3 (Dedicated)?
+* Which Contract_Tier (Premium vs. Standard) is consuming the most compute power (Avg_CPU_Utilization_Pct)?
-* Which industry sector yields the highest power utilization efficiency?
+* Which Industry generates the highest number of average System_Alerts per day?

 ---

 ### 2️⃣ Asset Utilization & Operational Health

-How is the business performing over time?
+Are our assets being properly utilized?

 * Which asset models consume the most power?
-* Are older assets less efficient?
-* Are certain assets generating more alerts?
+* How many total hardware assets are currently marked as 'Decommissioned' versus 'Online' in Dim_Asset?
+* Which specific server racks (Asset_ID) are pulling power that exceeds their rated Capacity_kW?
 * What is the total power consumed per asset compared to its total rated capacity (Capacity_kW)?
 * Which Asset_Model runs at the highest average thermal reading (Thermal_Reading_C), and does it correlate with high CPU utilization?